DianePatton/EVPN-paper/README.md

 Demo Routing Configurations
 ===========================
-This Github repository contains the configuration files necessary for setting up Layer 3 routing on a CLOS topology using Cumulus Linux and Quagga.
+This Github repository contains the configuration files necessary for setting up Layer 3 routing on a CLOS topology using Cumulus Linux and Quagga on the [Reference Topology](http://github.com/cumulusnetworks/cldemo-vagrant).
 Eight protocols are included:

  * OSPF Numbered
  * OSPF Unnumbered